ACanalejo/politicalculture_unilu2025/README.md

 #### 7. Serve as discussant

 At the beginning of the course, during the organization of the presentations, each student will be assigned as a discussant of another student's presentation.
-The discussant will use the presentation slide to prepare comments in advance that will share after the presentation.
+The discussant will use the presentation slideS to prepare comments in advance that will share after the presentation.

 #### Grading policy